PeterFerguson92/gwiz-admin/docs/email.md

    (e.g. `Fsxcg <no-reply@fsxcg.com>`).
 3. Restart Django after updating the environment so the cached SendGrid client picks up the new settings.
+4. Set `FRONTEND_RESET_PASSWORD_URL` to the frontend route that handles reset links (e.g. `https://app.fsxcg.com/reset-password` or your local dev URL).

 ## Local testing